 If you have children who need nursery care, one of the greeters at the door will take you to our nursery facilities.
 Your children will be well cared for, and if there is a problem, someone from the nursery will come and get you to make sure your children are comfortable.
 If your children are a bit older, bring them into the sanctuary.
 More on that in a minute.
 Take a seat.
 Anywhere is fine.

-A few minutes after the service begins, the minister will tell a children’s story.
-After that the Sunday School teacher and Youth Leaders will lead the children to rooms where they will engage in their own activities.
+Next, once people have taken their seats again, the minister will provide a mini sermon for the children.
+After that, the Sunday School teacher lead the children to rooms where they will engage in their own activities.
 If you would rather keep them with you, that is fine as well.